 Ashbourne actively encourages mutual respect between all members of the Community to create a positive, open and supportive environment where everyone can feel confident they will not be subjected to unfair discrimination.
-This culture is also supported for students through PSHE (personal, social and health education).
+This culture is also supported for students through PSHEE (personal, social, health and economic education).

 All staff members are expected to act as role models for students and therefore should be mindful to set a tone and use language that encourages respect and calls out unfair discrimination.
 This is particularly pertinent for teachers who in their privileged relationship with impressionable students may have a greater degree of influence.
 Staff are obliged to read and comply with all relevant policies pertaining to equal opportunities.

 Ashbourne also aims to help remove or overcome barriers to equal opportunities where they exist including making ‘reasonable adjustments’ for disabled students and students with special educational needs in respect of the education and associated services provided to ensure that such students are not placed at a substantial disadvantage in comparison with other students.
-Please see our Disability and SEND policies for further details.
+Please see our Disabilities and SEND policies for further details.

 Ashbourne monitors applicants’ gender, nationality, ethnicity, religious beliefs and disability, confidentially, as part of our admissions and recruitment procedure in order to assess balance in representation.